Use Case Documentation

 Planner

-Operates in read-only mode using sequential_thinking MCP for structured reasoning.
-Produces a plan document with explicit tool selections and risk assessments.
-Cannot write files or execute commands.
+Operates in read-only mode using structured reasoning protocols.
+Produces detailed plan documents with explicit tool selections, dependency ordering, and risk assessments.
+Cannot write files or execute commands—planning only.

 Read-Only AnalysisPlan DocumentsRisk AssessmentTool Selection